Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Introduction

 Here, we take advantage of the fact that phonon Berry curvature not only causes an intrinsic thermal Hall effect, but also generates a dissipationless viscous force known as phonon Hall viscosity~\cite{avronViscosityQuantumHall1995,barkeshliDissipationlessPhononHall2012}.
 Phonon Hall viscosity rotates the polarization of transverse-polarized phonons as they propagate (see \autoref{fig:faraday_thermal}).
-This is called the acoustic Faraday effect and is analogous to how the optical Faraday effect rotates the polarization of light.
-Where thermal transport measurements use phase-incoherent heat currents, acoustic Faraday measurements use phase-coherent phonons that are only sensitive to intrinsic effects and not to phase-incoherent scattering.
+This is called the acoustic Faraday effect, and it is analogous to how the optical Faraday effect rotates the polarization of light.
+The principal advantage of the acoustic Faraday effect over thermal transport is its reliance on coherent phonons.
+Because the measurement is sensitive only to a specific wavevector, phase, and frequency, it provides a direct probe of intrinsic polarization rotation, effectively filtering out the phase-incoherent scattering events that contribute to extrinsic transport.

 We measure the acoustic Faraday effect in \rcl~and extract the phonon Hall viscosity.
 We find that the Hall viscosity is peaked near the magnetic phase boundary where the thermal Hall effect is maximized.
 The existence of phonon Hall viscosity in \rcl~suggests a non-zero phonon contribution to the thermal Hall effect, challenging interpretations of the thermal Hall effect solely in terms of Majorana fermions~\cite{kasaharaMajoranaQuantizationHalfinteger2018,yokoiHalfintegerQuantizedAnomalous2021,bruinRobustnessThermalHall2022} or other fractionalized spin excitations~\cite{czajkaOscillationsThermalConductivity2021}.
-We suggest that phonons acquire Hall viscosity in \rcl~by coupling to spin excitations.
+We suggest that phonons acquire Hall viscosity by coupling to spins through the large spin-orbit coupling present in \rcl.
 This general mechanism is likely responsible for the unusual thermal Hall effects reported in many other magnetic insulators.